sian-alcock/project-03/README.md

 ### Bugs

 * Clicking Delete on the Show page should present the index page but instead presents the Home page
-* The images in mobile view are blurry.
+* The images in mobile view are a little blurry.

 ## Wins and Blockers